LITTLEPINKALLDEAD/DatasOnTelecom/README.md

 One day I would left the Telecom that I also won't tell them and only say it to HR of the signed company.

+I am sure about that little pinks should be all die!!!!!

 URL of net disk:

 123 Netdisk (For Chinese Users):